 The Golden Teacher is known for bringing on hallucinations and euphoria, but in some cases it can cause unfavourable side effects such as nausea and anxiety.
 The effects will differ from person to person.

-Psilocybin and all strains of magic mushrooms remain illegal in Australia outside of the restricted authorised use outlined by the TGA from July 2023.
+Psilocybin and all strains of magic mushrooms remain in most countries, outside of the restricted authorised use outlined by the TGA from July 2023.

 In the treatment of severe treatment-resistant depression, authorised psychiatrists will be able to prescribe the substances in an extremely limited capacity, and the supply chain will be tightly controlled, with medicines available only through licensed pharmacists.